asyaharoyan/brainon-django/README.md

 - Error has been shown while deploying the project.
 - Added env.py file to fix it.

-- Error has been shown when uploading the pictures from admin panel.
+- Error has been shown when uploading the pictures from the admin panel.
-- The error has been fixed b adding cloudinary link.
+- The error has been fixed by adding a Cloudinary link.

 - Edit and delete buttons did not work properly.
 - Fixed the bug by console logging.
-The ID of the comment was not beeing taken.
+The ID of the comment was not being taken.
 Fixed the error.

 ### Unfixed Errors